IchLebImAldi/gpuScraper/README.md

 ## About The Project

 This project started as a friend of mine asked me to write a script to get him a GPU cheaper than average.
-GPU Scraper got writtin within 2 hours, so not one of the biggest projects.
+GPU Scraper got written within 2 hours, so not one of the biggest projects.

 This scraper makes use of the following telegram group to receive all GPUs:
   * [HWL GPU Verfuegbarkeitshinweise](https://t.me/s/HWL_GPU_Verfuegbarkeitshinweise)